-Start warming up the engine when 2000 RPM for approx. 2 min. and then continue warming up at 2500 RPM until reaching oil temperature of $50\,^{\circ}$ C. Check temperatures and pressure.
-After the engine is warmed up to the operating temperature, start taxiing and prepare to take-off without undue delay to avoid overheating of the engine.
+Start warming up the engine when 2000 RPM for approx. 2 min. and then continue warming up with 2500 RPM until reaching oil temperature of 50°C. After the engine is warmed up to the operating temperature, start taxiing and prepare to take-off without undue delay to avoid overheating of the engine.